CoolProp/CoolProp/Web/develop/buildbot.rst

 Some parts of the documentation are quite involved.
 That is why we decided not to rebuild the whole documentation after every commit.
 There is a special python script that runs a day and performs the most expensive jobs during documentation rebuild.
 This covers the generation of validation figures for all fluids and the fitting reports for the incompressible fluids.

-If you have some tasks that take a long time, make sure to add them to that special script int ``Web/scripts/__init__.py``.
+If you have some tasks that take a long time, make sure to add them to that special script in ``Web/scripts/__init__.py``.
 This helps us to keep the continuous integration servers running with an acceptable latency with regard to the commits to the git repository.
 However, if you are unlucky and your commit coincides with figure generation, you will experience a long delay between your commit and the appearance of the freshly generated documentation on the website.
 You can follow the progress in the logfiles on the buildbot master though.